The Cuckoo's Calling: Sequels

 Rowling confirmed in a statement published on her website that she "fully intends to keep writing the series", and would do so under the pseudonym.
 The title of the sequel, The Silkworm, and its publication date, 19 June, were announced on 17 February 2014.
 It saw Strike and his assistant, Robin Ellacott, investigating the disappearance of Owen Quine, a writer in possession of a damaging manuscript.
-A second sequel, Career of Evil, was published in 2015.
-The title of the third sequel, Lethal White, was announced on 14 March 2017, the book was published on 18 September 2018.
-A fourth sequel, Troubled Blood, was published on 15 September 2020.
-A fifth sequel, The Ink Black Heart, was published on 30 August 2022.
+A third book, Career of Evil, was published in 2015.
+The title of the fourth book, Lethal White, was announced on 14 March 2017, the book was published on 18 September 2018.
+The fifth book, Troubled Blood, was published on 15 September 2020.
+A sixth book, The Ink Black Heart, was published on 30 August 2022.
+A seventh book, The Running Grave was published on 26 September 2023.
+An eight book The Hallmarked Man was published on 2 September 2025.

 In other media

 Television

 On 10 December 2014, it was announced that the novels would be adapted as Strike, a television series for BBC One, starting with The Cuckoo's Calling.
 Rowling will executive produce the series through her production company Brontë Film and Television, along with Neil Blair and Ruth Kenley-Letts.
 The three event dramas will be based on scripts by Ben Richards who will write The Cuckoo's Calling, and Tom Edge who will write The Silkworm and Career of Evil.
 Michael Keillor will direct The Cuckoo's Calling, Kieron Hawkes will direct The Silkworm and Charles Sturridge will direct Career of Evil.
 Jackie Larkin will produce.

 In September 2016, it was announced that Tom Burke was set to play Cormoran Strike in the adaptation. and in November 2016 it was announced that Holliday Grainger will star as Strike's assistant, Robin Ellacott.

 The series also stars Leo Bill as John Bristow, Elarica Johnson as Lula Landry, Martin Shaw as Tony Landry, Tara Fitzgerald as Tansy Bestigui, Tezlym Senior-Sakutu as Rochelle Onifade, David Avery as Nico Kolovas-Jones, Brian Bovell as Derrick Wilson, Siân Phillips as Lady Yvette Bristow, Bronson Webb as Evan Duffield, Amber Anderson as Ciara Porter, Kadiff Kirwan as Guy Some, Kerr Logan as Matthew Cunliffe, and Killian Scott as DI Eric Wardle.